Generalized Normalizing Flows via Markov Chains: Introduction

 \section{Introduction}

-Deep generative models for approximating complicated and often high-dimensional probability distributions became a rapidly developing research field.
-Variational autoencoders (VAEs) were originally introduced by Kingma and Welling \cite{KW2013} and have seen a large number of modifications and improvements for a huge number of quite different applications.
+Generative models have seen tremendous success in the recent years as they are able to produce diverse and very high-dimensional images.
+In particular Variational autoencoders (VAEs) were among the first ones to produce high quality samples from complex image distributions.
+VAEs were originally introduced in \cite{KW2013} and have seen a large number of modifications and improvements for quite different applications.
 For some overview on VAEs, we refer to \cite{Kingma_2019}.
-Recently, diffusion normalizing flows arising from the Euler discretization of a certain stochastic differential equation were proposed by Zhang and Chen in \cite{zhang2021diffusion}.
-On the other hand, finite normalizing flows inclusive residual neural networks (ResNets) \cite{BGCDJ2019,CBDJ2019,HZRS2016}, invertible neural networks (INNs) \cite{AKRK2019,DSB2017,HN2021,kingma2018glow,MMRGN2018, RM2015} and autoregessive flows \cite{CTA2019,DBMP2019,huang2018neural,PPM2017} are a popular class of generative models.
-To overcome topological constraints and improve the expressiveness of normalizing flow architectures, Wu, K\"ohler and No\'e introduced stochastic normalizing flows \cite{WKN2020} which combine deterministic, learnable flow transformations with stochastic sampling methods.
-In \cite{HHS2021}, we considered stochastic normalizing flows from a Markov chain point of view.
-In particular, we replaced the transition densities by general Markov kernels and established proofs via Radon-Nikodym derivatives.
-This allowed to incorporate deterministic flows or Metropolis-Hasting flows which do not have densities into the mathematical derivation.
+Recently, diffusion normalizing flows arising from the Euler discretization of a certain stochastic differential equation were proposed in \cite{zhang2021diffusion}.
+On the other hand, normalizing flows including invertible residual neural networks (ResNets) considered in \cite{BGCDJ2019,CBDJ2019,HZRS2016}, invertible neural networks, see, e.g., \cite{AKRK2019,DSB2017,nice2014,kingma2018glow,MMRGN2018, RM2015} and autoregessive flows examined in \cite{CTA2019,DBMP2019,huang2018neural,PPM2017} are a popular classes of generative models.
+In contrast to VAEs, normalizing flows are explicitly invertible, which allows for exact likelihood computations.

+In this tutorial, we will use finite normalizing flows which are basically concatenations of diffeomorphisms with tractable Jacobian determinant.
+However, a quick explanation on continuous normalizing flows \cite{CRBD2018} will be given in the appendix.
+For a general overview of the deep generative modelling landscape, we refer to \cite{RH2021} and the references therein.

+Unfortunately, invertible neural networks suffer from a limited expressiveness.
+More precisely, their major drawbacks are topological constraints, see, e.g. \cite{Falorsietal2018,FHDF2019}, which means that the topological shape of latent and target distributions should "match" \cite{CCDD19}.
+In fact, if the pushforward of a unimodal distribution under a continuous map remains connected so it cannot represent a "truly" multimodal distribution perfectly.
+It was shown in \cite{HN2021}, see also \cite{behrmann2020understanding,CCDD19}, that for an accurate match between such distributions, the Lipschitz constant of the inverse flow has to approach infinity.
+Similar difficulties appear when mapping to heavy-tailed distributions as observed in \cite{JKYB20}.
+See Figure \ref{fig:gaussian} for a typical example.